Return to Home Page

 THE RANGE OF BLADES

-(5) Bush Blade: for woody growth; thick as a light billhook; no good for grass.
-(50cm).
+(4) Bush Blade: for woody growth; thick as a light billhook; no good for grass.
+(40cm and 50cm).

 These blades are described in greater detail further down the page.
-All these blades, except the Bush Blade (5) are capable of cutting any kind of vegetation from grass up to coarse non-woody weeds, including dock, thistles, bracken, green bramble shoots, hogweed etc, but are designed to be particularly appropriate for certain conditions.
-Do not worry too much about which blade to buy — the most important factor is how well you learn to sharpen it and use it.
+All these blades, except the Bush Blade (4) are capable of cutting any kind of vegetation from grass up to coarse non-woody weeds, including dock, thistles, bracken, green bramble shoots, hogweed etc, but are designed to be particularly appropriate for certain conditions.
+I repeat: do not worry too much about which blade to buy — the most important factor is how well you learn to sharpen it and use it.

 LENGTH

-Shorter blades (from 50cm to 65 cm) are for working in confined or constricted areas, or between plants that one wishes to preserve.
-55 cm is good for narrow paths, gardens and allotments; 60-65 cm is good for between closely planted trees, along fence lines, banks and ditches.
-If you have bumpy ground you will be better off with a short blade.
+Shorter blades (from 50cm to 60 cm) are for working in confined or constricted areas, or between plants that you wish to preserve.
+50-55 cm is good for narrow paths, gardens and allotments; if you are not as fit as you were in your youth, will be better off with a short blade.

 Long blades are for open ground.
-70 to 75 cm is a good length for novices tackling open grassland.
-85 cm - 90 cm is for more skilled mowers.
-Anything longer than this is normally for competition use.
+70 or 75 cm is a good length for tackling open grassland.
+85 cm - 95 cm is for skilled mowers.

 It is common for people to keep two blades, one long and one short.
-Often the longer blade will be kept finely honed for grass-mowing, while the shorter blade is kept less finely profiled for rough weedy patches, and for lending out.
+Often the longer blade will be kept finely honed for grass-mowing, while the shorter blade is kept less finely profiled for rough weedy patches, and for lending to importunate friends.

 SWAPPING OVER BLADES